Skip to main content

 NameTypeRequiredDefaultDescription

-contextintegertrueContext used by the dapp.
-Use different contexts to separate unrelated vectors.
+collectiontexttrueCollection used by the dapp.
+Use different collections to separate different type of vectors.

 q_vectortexttrueThe query vector as a string (e.g. "[1.0, 2.0, 3.0]")

-max_distancedecimaltrueMaximum allowed cosine distance between the query and stored vectors
+max_distancedecimaltrueMaximum allowed distance between the query and stored vectors

 query_templatetext or dictfalseApply a Rell query to enrich/filter/transform the results (see examples below)